ebolar/Farmer/README.md

 To connect to *postgres* on the database server you could use ```Farm.OnOne -g DB -m SESSION psql```.

 **Farm.ForAll** runs a command on the local server, substituting SERVER in the command with each of the server names in a server group.
 This is useful when you want to repeat a command locally for each server in a group.
-For ee to copy updated static web content
+For example, to copy updated web content to *nginx* you could use ```Farm.ForAll -g MyApplication rcp -R https SERVER:/var/www/html```

 **Farm.ForOne** runs a command on the local server, substituting SERVER in the command with one of the server names in a server group.